utkumaden/opentk-blog/_posts/2025-12-21-enum-matching-vs-type-matching-benchmarked.markdown

 workload.
 In our testing we used a float value to sum.

 > **NOTE** <br>
-> I have chosen to make the workload be a member of the child class is to
+> I have chosen to make the workload be a member of the child class to
 > prevent the C# and JIT compiler from doing any sort of optimization feasibly.
 > If it were a member of the parent class, the compiler could just chose to not
 > do any type resolution at all.